AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/README.md

 This book is **not** for total beginners, it does **cover** the basics of programming in general and albeit providing an introduction to `JavaScript` I would recommend that you take it only if you have at least a basic understanding of the language.

 &nbsp;

+## 4th Edition is out

+Included a new chapter detailing all the new features introduced by ES2021

 ## Free vs Paid Version